edgelesssys/contrast/docs/docs/architecture/components/coordinator.md

 Starting from the signed latest manifest, the Coordinator retrieves all referenced content by hash and verifies that the content hashes match.
 The entire manifest history thus forms a Merkle tree, chaining back to the signed latest manifest.

-The `ConfigMap`s used to store manifests and initdata documents are owned by the Contrast Coordinator `StatefulSet`.
-When that resource is removed from the cluster, the history will be removed with it.
-If you need to clear the history without removing the Coordinator, you can do so with the following command:
+If you need to manually clear the Coordinator's history, you can do so with the following command:

 ```sh
 kubectl delete configmap --selector app.kubernetes.io/managed-by=contrast.edgeless.systems
 ```

+Restart the Coordinator afterward to start with a fresh history.

 ## State